Allal al-Fassi: Early nationalist activity

 According to al-Fassi, he became politically conscious in 1925 when the French authorities attempted to appropriate water from the Oued Fes to divert it to French companies.
-When he joined Qarawiyyin, he associated with the older students who started their nationalist activities in 1919.
-Allal al-Fassi describing the development of early nationalism in Morocco and the influence of the Salafiya says:
+When he enrolled at Qarawiyyin University, he associated with older students who had begun their nationalist activities in 1919.
+Al-Fassi, describing the development of early nationalism in Morocco and the influence of the Salafiya, says:

 The Moroccan youths found in the Salafiyah movement a field for action and a training center for disciplined service and sacrifice.
 They formed centers in Fez, Rabat, and Tetuan for participation in public affairs.
 Opposition to the sheikhs who had benefited from the protectorate regime was foremost in their program of action.
 Small study groups sprang up for investigating outstanding public issues and enlightening public opinion in regard to them.
 The Karaouiyine University at Fez was a meeting place for students from all parts of the land, and we considered it our duty to instill into them the spirit of the Salafiyah and the nationalist creeds.

 In 1926, he set up a nationalist newsletter called Umm al-Banin.
 In 1927, along with other students at Qarawiyyin, al-Fassi founded the Students' Union which sought the purification of Islam and aimed to alter the teaching methods of the university.
-It joined with the Supporters of Truth, a student group in Rabat led by Ahmed Balafrej, in 1929 to form The Moroccan League.
+It joined with the Supporters of Truth, a student group in Rabat led by Ahmed Balafrej, in 1929 to form the Moroccan League.
 By 1930, al-Fassi began to lecture at mosques, Quranic schools and the Qarawiyyin on the theme of the Prophet and the Rashidun caliphs.
-Al-Fassi graduated with a degree in Islamic law in 1930 or 1932.
-He used the public lectures and course on the life of the Prophet to express his political views like his disdain for the French Protectorate.
-This was seen as a threat by the French administration and by 1933, the Resident-General passed a dahir forbidding al-Fassi along with two other Qarawiyyin lecturers from public speaking.
-He was also barred entry into Morocco in August 1933 after visiting France.
-He along with his colleagues were removed from their position as ulama at Qarawiyyin.
+He graduated with a degree in Islamic law in 1930 or 1932.
+He used the public lectures to express his political views, particularly his disdain for the French Protectorate.
+This was seen as a threat by the French administration and by 1933, the Resident-General passed a dahir forbidding al-Fassi along with two other Qarawiyyin lecturers from public speaking and he was later removed with some of his colleagues from their position as ulama at Qarawiyyin.
+He was also barred from entering Morocco in August 1933 after visiting France.